joeybalardeta/linux-utils/README.md

 ## Planned features
 ### aliasmaker
 An easier way to create aliases.
-- Type an alias, have it added instantly to the appropiate terminal config file
+- Type an alias, have it added instantly to the appropriate terminal config file